Skip to main contentSkip to main content

 • Encrypted Tokens: Plaid access tokens are encrypted with AES-256-GCM before storage

-• Webhook Verification: All Plaid webhooks are verified with HMAC signatures (future enhancement)
+• Webhook Verification: Plaid webhook requests are verified before processing

 • Security Certifications: Plaid is SOC 2 Type II certified and complies with banking regulations